 - effect.size The strength of the differential expression, i.e., the effect size, between the two conditions.
 If this is a single number, the effect sizes will be obtained by simulating numbers from an exponential distribution (with rate 1) and adding the results to the effect.size.
 For genes that are upregulated in the second condition, the mean in the first condition is multiplied by the effect size.
 For genes that are downregulated in the second condition, the mean in the first condition, the mean in the first condition is divided by the effect size.
 It is also possible to provide a vector of effect sizes (one for each gene), which will be used as provided.
 In this case, the fraction.upregulated and n.diffexp arguments will be ignored and the values will be derived from the effect.size vector. - output.file If not NULL, the path to the file where the data object should be saved.
-The extension should be .rds, if not it will be changed. - tree a dated phylogenetic tree of class phylo with 'samples.per.cond \ 2' species. - prop.var.tree the proportion of the common variance explained by the tree for each gene.
+The extension should be .rds, if not it will be changed. - tree a dated phylogenetic tree of class phylo with 'samples.per.cond \ 2' species.

+- prop.var.tree the proportion of the common variance explained by the tree for each gene.
 It can be a scalar, in which case the same parameter is used for all genes.
 Otherwise it needs to be a vector with length n.vars.
-Default to 1. - model.process the process to be used for phylogenetic simulations.
-One of "BM" or "OU", default to "BM". - selection.strength if the process is "OU", the selection strength parameter.
+Default to 1. model.process to be used for phylogenetic simulations.
+One of "BM" or "OU", - default to "BM".